 - It can handle typos, foreign language names, jargon, singular and plural forms of words.

-- Recommender helps to increase the average order value by smart suggestions of additional products to upsell and cross-sell.
+- Recommender helps to increase the average order value by smart suggestions of additional products for upselling and cross-selling

-- The average increase in conversions from search is by more than 31 percent.
+- The average increase in conversion rate from search is by more than 31 percent.

 - Our products stand out for their simple implementation into any e-shop, using a one-line script in the page header or integration in the background via API.